 Much like cover letters and letters of recommendation, there’s a certain art to writing an intent to vacate letter.
 Not sure where to start?
 Here’s an easy-to-use template:

 My security deposit of [insert amount] should be refunded in full due to the fact that my apartment has been left in good condition.
-The deposit can be sent to [insert address].
+Please send my deposit to my forwarding address: [insert address].

 4 Tips for Your Notice of Intent to Vacate